-It is this knowledge that is often the first step in developing therapies to diagnose or reduce the threats posed by conditions such as cancer, diabetes, and infectious diseases.
+This knowledge is often the first step in developing therapies used to diagnose or reduce threats posed by cancer, diabetes, infectious diseases or other conditions.

 - Quantitative real-time PCR machines

-In addition to these resources, faculty and students at ACPHS benefit from shared facilities with nearby research laboratories and the College’s Pharmaceutical Research Institute in Rensselaer, NY (just 15 minutes from the Albany Campus).
+In addition to these resources, ACPHS faculty and students benefit from shared facilities with nearby research laboratories and the College’s Center for Biopharmaceutical Education and Training (CBET) located in Albany, NY.

 - Work as research technicians in private or government biomedical science research laboratories